everydaycloud/python-playwright-v1/README.md

 # 🐍 Python Playwright News Article Scraper 📜

 This little scraper scrapes the links to all articles from a given page and returns the title and substitle (but you can add pretty much any article information you need including the date, article text etc).
+The news outlet used is just an example and doesn't represent any political opinions 😅

 1. Fork the repo and clone it onto your machine.
 2. Run the main.py first to collect the urls to individual articles from a category or results page on a news website.